One of the first questions many students ask upon arrival to Western Michigan University is, “May I work in the United States?”

 - Post-completion OPT must be full-time employment of more than 20 hours per week; students are not allowed to have more than 90 days of unemployment in the 12-month period.

-- While on OPT, individuals are still considered to be F-1 Students at WMU even though they may be working elsewhere in the U.S. Therefore, students on OPT are required to report that they are employed to Immigration Compliance within 10 days of the work start date using the Data Validation Report form.
-Students on OPT are also required to report to Immigration Compliance within 10 days whenever they experience a change in name, address or employment information.
+- While on OPT, individuals are still considered to be F-1 Students at WMU even though they may be working elsewhere in the U.S. Therefore, students on OPT are required to report that they are employed to I3S within 10 days of the work start date using the Data Validation Report form.
+Students on OPT are also required to report to I3S within 10 days whenever they experience a change in name, address or employment information.

 The Data Validation Report form, Post-Completion Optional Practical Training Application Request form and Optional Practical Training STEM Extension Request form are accessible on the Forms page.

 Optional Practical Training workshops are offered monthly for F-1 Students at Western Michigan University.
-See the International Admissions and Services front desk on the third floor of Faunce Student Services to reserve your spot today.
+See the International Student and Scholar Services (I3S) front desk on the third floor of Faunce Student Services to reserve your spot today.
 Registration is required.
-For more information, contact International Admissions and Services at firstname.lastname@example.org or (269) 387-5865.
+For more information, contact I3S at firstname.lastname@example.org or (269) 387-5865.
 Students should view dates for upcoming Optional Practical Training Workshops.